Skip to main content

 51 mentions Positive Neutral Negative

-• “For context, I play with an i5 and 3050 (gaming laptop) and it really struggles to run smoothly, limiting my gameplay - however, you can see and feel how enjoyable this game is, and it will improve as updates continue.”
+• “For context, I play with an i5 and 3050 (gaming laptop) and it really struggles to run smoothly, limiting my gameplay - however you can see and feel how enjoyable this game is, and will be as it continues to see updates.”

-• “Optimization very poor: on my high-end gaming laptop that plays AAA games on high or sometimes ultra graphics, Mavrix on medium had huge multi-frame skips whenever I slid the rear wheel.”
+• “Optimization very poor: on my high end gaming laptop that plays AAA games on high or sometimes ultra graphics, Mavrix on medium was having huge multi-frame skips whenever I slid the rear wheel.”

 • “ Performance – even on high-end hardware, the game runs like molasses.”